Have a question about the YGD competition? Check out our FAQs below...

-All games files submitted must be free from advertisements in order to be showcased at the Award Ceremony to a family audience.
+All games files submitted must be free from advertisements, and free from any third party-owned brands and logos, in order to be showcased at the Award Ceremony to a family audience.

 Often game files can be compressed and reduced.
 There are a number of articles on the web that give advice on this and we would recommend you check out the company website of the software package you are using to create the game, as often they have tips and tricks on how to reduce file size!